Swarthe/utility/README.md

 ## Status

-- `backup` is a work-in-progress; MacOS testing is required.
+- `backup` is a work-in-progress; much testing is required.
 - `record` desktop audio option recently broke for unknown reasons.

-Scripts are designed for GNU/Linux with *nix portability in mind as per the table below.
+Scripts are designed for GNU/Linux with \*nix portability in mind as per the table below.

 | Script      | GNU/Linux | Darwin/MacOS |